NLS-Digital-Scholarship/collections-as-data/README.md

 # collections-as-data
-Exploratory analysis of NLS collections as data, including metadata and digitized text.
+Exploratory analysis of NLS collections as data, including metadata and digitised text.

 To explore these collections in live Jupyter Notebooks, [open them here in Binder](https://mybinder.org/v2/gh/NLS-Digital-Scholarship/collections-as-data/b279687e53ea652eca0d1a2c583238a1baaca89b)